-THE CONSTITUTION
+CONSTITUTION

-- 5.01 As documented by numerous reports, on 9 April 2003 Saddam Hussein's regime collapsed and the US established the Coalition Provisional Authority (CPA) to run the country.
+As documented by numerous reports, on 9 April 2003 Saddam Hussein's regime collapsed and the US established the Coalition Provisional Authority (CPA) to run the country.
 [1b] (p2189) [4i] (p4) On the 8 March 2003 the CPA signed the Transitional Administrative Law (TAL), which was to act as the Supreme Law of Iraq, during the transitional period.
-[1c] (The Constitution) [4m] [54a] (p1) - 5.02 Europa World Online (accessed on 12 March 2006) mentioned that "The basic tenets of the Law were to: define the structures of a transitional government and procedures for electing members of the Transitional National Assembly; guarantee basic rights for all Iraqis, including freedom of speech and the press; and respect the Islamic identity of the Iraqi majority, and guarantee religious plurality."
-[1c] (The Constitution) The FCO human rights report 2005 added that "There is provision for a national commission for human rights and an ombudsman."
-[66j] (p61) - 5.03 The TAL will expire once a government is elected under a permanent constitution.
-(IWPR, 22 March 2004) [11j] - 5.04 On 10 May 2005, a Constitutional Drafting Committee was set up by the Transitional National Assembly (TNA) to draft a constitution by 15 August 2005.
-(Europa World Online, accesed 12 March 2006) [1c] (The Constitution) (UNSC, 7 June 2005) [38b] (p2) The deadline was extended twice and the draft constitution was presented to the TNA on 28 August 2005 without a vote.
+[1c] (The Constitution) [4m] [54a] (p1)

+- On 10 May 2005, a Constitutional Drafting Committee was set up by the Transitional National Assembly (TNA) to draft a constitution by 15 August 2005.
+(Europa World Online, accessed 12 March 2006) [1c] (The Constitution) (UNSC, 7 June 2005) [38b] (p2) After the deadline was extended a number of times the draft constitution was presented to the TNA on 28 August 2005 without a vote.
 However, an agreement could not be reached on a number of important issues.
-(RFE/RL, 29 August 2005) [22a] (p1) (UNSC, 7 December 2005) [38d] (p2) - 5.05 The UNSC report, dated 7 December 2005 noted that a further amended text was presented to the TNA on 18 Septmber 2005.
+(RFE/RL, 29 August 2005) [22a] (p1) (UNSC, 7 December 2005) [38d] (p2) - 5.03 The UNSC report, dated 7 December 2005, noted that a further amended text was presented to the TNA on 18 September 2005.
 "Following further negotiations, additional amendments were agreed upon and read out in the Assembly without a vote on 12 October [2005]."
-[38d] (p3) - 5.06 The FCO report (accessed on 21 November 2005) stated that the Constitution was passed on 25 October 2005 after it was approved in a referendum held on 15 October 2005.
-[66n] - 5.07 Article 144 of the constitution states "This Constitution shall come into force after the approval of the people thereon in a general referendum, its publication in the Official Gazette and the seating of the government that is formed pursuant to this constitution."
-[82a] 9p42) The UNSC report, dated 3 March 2006, added that "The people of Iraq approved the Constitution in the referendum of 15 October 2005.
-The text of the Constitution was published in the Official Gazette on 28 December 2005.
-Negotiations on government formation are fully under way."
-[38e] (p3-4) - 5.08 The FCO, in a letter dated 8 March 2006, stated that "Although this represents agreement on the text, the constitution mandates the need for 62 laws to regulate basic constitutional principles and the establishment of 21 institutions and organisations.
+[38d] (p3) - 5.04 The Constitution was passed on 25 October 2005 after it was approved in a referendum held on 15 October 2005.
+(FCO, accessed on 21 November 2005) [66I] - Article 144 of the constitution states "This Constitution shall come into force after the approval of the people thereon in a general referendum, its publication in the Official Gazette and the seating of the government that is formed pursuant to this constitution."
+[82a] (p42) The UNSC report, dated 3 March 2006, added that "The people of Iraq approved the Constitution in the referendum of 15 October 2005.
+The text of the Constitution was published in the Official Gazette on 28 December 2005."
+[38e] (p3-4) - 5.06 The FCO, in a letter dated 8 March 2006, stated that "Although this represents agreement on the text, the constitution mandates the need for 62 laws to regulate basic constitutional principles and the establishment of 21 institutions and organisations.
 As a result the Council of Representatives (new parliament) will be required to draw up legislation to enact the Constitution."
-[660]
+[66i] - 5.07 A report by Iraqi newspaper Al-Sabah, covered by BBC Monitoring, stated that: - "With the formation of the constitutional government yesterday [May 2006], the transitional phase had ended and the constitutional phase had begun.
+The most important feature of this phase is that it is based on a permanent constitution which has come into effect."
+[93a] - 5.08 The same letter noted that "As well as the legislation required the Council of Representatives will be tasked to carry out a review of the Constitution. ..."